-C. Network uncertainty on mass and radius
+6.3 Network uncertainty on mass and radius

 Conditioning the extraction of M and R on the nuisance parameters allows for the natural propagation of the corresponding uncertainties.
 As was done for XSPEC mass and radius estimates, we propagate the NP uncertainty through to mass and radius uncertainty by sampling from the stellar NP priors several times for a given stellar spectrum, performing the mass and radius regression multiple times.
+Figure 14 demonstrates this for several example stars.
+Note that the variation of NP values does not produce variation in M and R which can be accurately summarized by 2D uncorrelated Gaussians, as has been assumed in previous studies [18] with ad-hoc datasets.

-Figure 13 demonstrates this for several example stars.
-TABLE III: Performance of the regression of neutron star mass and radius for XSPEC as well as our neural network regression, MR_Net , which lacks any knowledge of the theoretical model.
-Shown are the mean (μ) and standard deviation (σ) of the residuals under three scenarios of nuisance parameter uncertainties.
+Figure 11.
+Performance of the MR\Net regression of a neutron star mass from its stellar X-ray spectrum, compared to regression using XSPEC.
+Shown is the residual, the difference between the true and predicted values, for three scenarios of nuisance parameter uncertainties.
 In the "true" case, the NPs are fixed to their true values; in the "tight" and "loose" cases, they are drawn from narrow or wide priors, respectively; see text for details.
-The combined column is a quadrature sum of the standard deviations of radius and mass.